FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 TPD instruction
 -----------------

-Click the "TPD" command node to enter the node graph editing interface
+Click the "TPD" command node to enter the node graph editing interface.

 In this command, the user first needs to have a recorded trajectory.